hashicorp/vault/website/source/docs/http/sys-auth.html.md

 <dl>
   <dt>Description</dt>
   <dd>
-    Tune configuration parameters for a given auth path.
+    Tune configuration parameters for a given auth path. _This endpoint requires `sudo` capability on the final path, but the same functionality can be achieved without `sudo` via `sys/mounts/auth/[auth_path]/tune`._
   </dd>

   <dt>Method</dt>